axze-az/cftal/README.md

 Cftal is a c++-17 template based short vector library with specializations using intrinsic functions.
-It also contains a library with faithfully rounded elementary functions and special functions (erf, erfc, tgamma, lgamma, j0, y0, j1 and y1) in single and double precision,
+Part of the library are faithfully rounded vectorized elementary and special functions (erf, erfc, tgamma, lgamma, j0, y0, j1 and y1) in single and double precision.

-Specializations for x86 processors with AVX2 and older extensions are implemented.
+Specializations for x86 processors with instructions set extensions up to AVX2 are implemented and tested.
 The specializations for processors with AVX512 extensions are not tested yet.

 ## Getting Started